-The concentration on Social Justice and Reconciliation is for individuals who want to focus their ministry on the issue of social justice and reconciliation.
-Following the prophetic tradition, the peace and reconciliation works of faith communities, and the organizing and social activism of social movements, this concentration provides an opportunity for individuals to gain a solid theological, ethical, and socio-political grounding on the matter of social justice and reconciliation.
-Moreover, through this concentration individuals will acquire a wide array of practical skills and develop competencies that are direly needed for the work social justice, peace, and reconciliation.
+The concentration is for individuals who want to focus their ministry on the issue of social justice and reconciliation.
+Following the prophetic tradition, the peace and reconciliation works of faith communities, and the organizing and social activism of social movements, the concentration provides an opportunity for individuals to gain a solid theological, ethical and sociopolitical grounding on the matter of social justice and reconciliation.
+Moreover, individuals will acquire a wide array of practical skills and competencies that are direly needed for the work of social justice, peace and reconciliation.

 - Foundational course

 - Topic must focus on theology and ethics of social justice and/or reconciliation (6 cr)

 - M.A., M.A.R.L.: Three electives (9 cr)